-Provision for pupils with special educational needs is a matter for the school as a whole.
-In addition to the Local Board, CEO, ATSSL, Executive/Academy Head, SBSL and SENDCo, all members of staff have important responsibilities.
+Provision for pupils with SEND is a matter for the school as a whole.
+In addition to the Local Board, CEO, ATSSL, Academy Head and SENDCo, all members of staff and those involved in governance have important responsibilities.

-Board of Trustees:
+Board of Trustees